The 8 Best HELOC Rates of 2020

 Credit unions are a great option for HELOCs, as they are for many personal banking and borrowing needs.
 Unlike a traditional bank, credit unions are not-for-profit organizations.
 That means they don’t care about making as much money as possible.
 Instead, they pass on those savings to members in the form of more favorable interest rates and fees.

 Formerly known as Pentagon Federal Credit Union, PenFed is a financial institution that serves customers around the country regardless of military connections.
-The best borrowers qualify for Prime + 0% or 5.50%.
-Depending on your home equity, rates go up to prime + 1% or 6.50%
+PenFed is offering a 3.49% Fixed APR until March 31, 2021, on an initial advance taken at closing.
+Lending begins at Prime +0.25% or 5.50% APR.
+Depending on the size of your HELOC, rates go up to prime +1.5%, or 6.50%.

 PenFed HELOCs are available from $10,000 to $400,000 and come with very low fees.
-This credit union offers great customer service.
 If you don’t have a military connection in your immediate family, you can still join with a small donation to an affiliated nonprofit.

 PenFed is on the upswing with higher profile home loan and credit card options, and like this HELOC, some are quite attractive.
 Depending on your loan needs, PenFed is certainly worth considering.

-This bank has an exciting introductory rate, just 3.24% for the first six billing cycles.
+This bank has an introductory rate of just 3.24% for the first six billing cycles.
 After the intro period ends, this HELOC charges variable rate interest based on market rates.
-The current rate is a low 5.49% APR.
+The current rate is 4.99% APR.

-Flagstar Bank is located in Troy, Michigan in the Detroit metropolitan area.
+Flagstar Bank is located in Troy, Michigan, in the Detroit metropolitan area.
 Lines are available from $10,000 to $1 million.
-There are no bank-imposed fees as long as you keep the account open for at least 36-months.
+There are no bank-imposed fees as long as you keep the account open for at least 36 months.
 This account allows repayment periods up to 20 years, making it flexible for any borrower’s needs.
-The variable interest rate on this home equity line of credit is based on the popular Wall Street Journal prime rate.
+The variable interest rate on this HELOC is based on the popular Wall Street Journal prime rate.

 Keep in mind that with most HELOC accounts, you can pay off the entire balance early to save on interest, and Flagstar Bank’s is no different.
 The shorter period of time you need to borrow funds, the less you’ll pay.

-One of the largest banks in the world, Bank of America’s HELOC comes with a very low 3.74% introductory rate for 12-months before adjusting to a still-competitive 5.90% variable APR.
+One of the largest banks in the world, Bank of America’s HELOC comes with a very low variable 3.24% introductory rate for 12 months (or 1.51% below Prime).
+It adjusts to a still-competitive 5.15% variable APR.
 Discounts are available with automatic payments (0.25%), for Preferred Rewards clients (0.375%), and in some cases with an initial withdrawal (up to 1.5%).

 For lines up to $1 million, there are no closing costs, application fees, or annual fees.
 This makes Bank of America’s HELOC worth considering, even if you don’t like the fees it charges for checking and savings products.